Carl-Henric/ms3/README.md

 ### Responsivness
 Among the process with this project, with every update the Google devolper tool has been used to check its responsiveness.
 The main focus has been it to works perfect on desktop and great on mobiles because of the user/client.
-The service target group is clients to Ad agencys and i belive they are mainly using desktop for this type of work, and second mobile.
-The UX for tablet users is´nt the best, but it will be fixed in future feuatures.
+The service target group is clients to Ad agencys and i believe they are mainly using desktop for this type of work, and second mobile.
+The UX for tablet users is´nt the best, but it will be fixed in future features.